Mercedes-Benz in motorsport: The Silver Arrows (1923–1931, 1934–1939)

 Benz was involved in Grand Prix motor racing from 1923, when the Benz Tropfenwagen (described as having a teardrop shape) was introduced to motorsport at the European Grand Prix at Monza.
 These, the brainchild of Benz chief engineer Hans Nibel (1880–1934), were inspired by the Rumpler Tropfenwagen and were intended to increase public acceptance of mid-engined cars.
 They resembled the later Auto Unions (also built in part by Rumpler engineers), and used the virtually unchanged Rumpler chassis.
 They were fitted with a 1991 cc DOHC inline six producing 80 hp and demonstrated "impeccable roadholding" at 90 mph and above.

 Despite a promising start, with a fourth and a fifth (and one retirement) in their debut, they did no better in three years of Grands Prix and hillclimbing, and the expected public acceptance did not materialize.
 Financial difficulties led to a merger with Daimler.

 In the 1930s, the new joint company, Daimler-Benz, with their mighty Mercedes-Benz Silver Arrows, dominated Grand Prix racing in Europe together with its rival, Auto Union.
 In fact the colour of the cars, which was later to become legendary, was unintentional—they had initially been painted white as was traditional for German cars, but the paint was stripped away to reduce weight.
 The cars set speed records up to 435 km/h.
 The team was guided by the great Rennleiter (racing team manager) Alfred Neubauer (1891–1980) until the company ceased racing at the start of WWII.

 Formula One

+In early 1951, Mercedes took three pre-war W154s to Argentina to take part in two Formula Libre races of the Buenos Aires Grand Prix.
+Drivers were pre-war veteran Hermann Lang, Karl Kling, and local hero Juan Manuel Fangio who would win his first World Championship in 1951 and rejoin Mercedes in 1954.
+The old Mercedes did well, finishing second and third in each heat, but were beaten by a modern Ferrari 166 FL.
+Daimler decided that there was no point in competing with the old cars.
+Instead, they would run the new 300 SL in sportscars races in 1952, and then develop a Formula One car for the new rules that would come into effect in 1954.